renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 Content: Answers of the user.

 # Adaptive Workflow
-- At the beginning of every step, read the essential documents in this order: project_roadmap.md (for high-level context and goals, and to use the proper instruction file for each step) and user_options.md (for user's preferences).
-After performing each step, update the documents.
+- At the beginning of every step, read the essential documents in this order: project_roadmap.md (for all steps to follow) and user_options.md (for user's preferences).
+After performing each step, always update the documents.
 - If you try to read or edit another document or file before reading these, something BAD will happen.
 - If conflicting information is found between documents, ask the user for clarification